-This ability replaces the fighter talents gained at 4th, 8th, 12th, and 16th level.
+This ability replaces the warrior talents gained at 4th, 8th, 12th, and 16th level, and assured crits.

 Million Stab (Ex)

 At 9th level, a demon hunter may add two additional melee attacks to his full-attack action with melee weapons, this also changes the damage type to piercing.
 The two additional attacks give style points outside of the 3 normally gained from successful attacks in this full-attack.
-These attacks stack with any other additional attacks the demon hunter would otherwise gain.
+These attacks stack with any other additional attacks the demon hunter would otherwise gain, but do not stack with any effect that doubles attacks.
 A demon hunter can use Million Stab a number of times per day equal to 1 + his Constitution modifier.

 Prop and Shredder (Ex)

-At 13th level, whenever the demon hunter attempts a trip combat maneuver they can instead attempt to send the target flying into the air (10 feet).
-For every 5 which the demon hunter beats the CMD of the target, the height is increased by 5 feet.
+At 13th level, whenever the demon hunter attempts a trip combat maneuver, he can instead attempt to send the target flying into the air (10 feet), the DC for this is the enemy’s CMD+5.
+For every 5 which the demon hunter beats the DC, the height is increased by 5 feet.
 The target takes falling damage as normal, and if it hits a ceiling it takes an additional 2d6.
-Hitting the ceiling and floor grant a Style Point each.
+Hitting the ceiling and floor grants a Style Point each.